 All raised decks should be equipped with sturdy railings which run around all edges of the deck.
-These railings are designed primarily for safety, but do not have to be an eyesore.
+These railings are designed primarily for safety but do not have to be an eyesore.

 Step 1: Set the Support Posts

 The vertical support posts of a deck railing serve as the “backbone” of the railing, holding everything in place.
 It is recommended that these posts be square in profile and have a height between 3 and 4 feet for maximum safety.

 Step 2: Preparing the Railing Beams

 There are two horizontal railing beams for any deck- one at the bottom and one at the top.
 These beams have balusters in between which are oriented vertically at equal intervals.

 Step 3: Install the Bottom Railing

 Set your bottom railing beam on top of the spacers and simply nail it down to the posts, removing the spacers when done.
 Make sure that the baluster holes are oriented upward.

-Step 4: Balusters
+Step 4: Slide in the Balusters

 Take your pre-cut tubular balusters and insert one into each of the holes in the bottom railing.
 Then, line up the top railing with the respective holes on the bottom, sliding the balusters in firmly.

-Step 5: Top Rail
+Step 5: Add the Top Rail

-The decorative top rail is created by cutting wood beams at 45 degree angles and screwing them down to the support posts.
+The decorative top rail is created by cutting wood beams at 45-degree angles and screwing them down to the support posts.